IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/installation.rst

 After you modify your code in the Git repository, you will need to restart Blender for the changes to take effect.
-In ``Edit > Preferences > Add-ons`` you will see that the version number of the BlenderBIM Add-on has changed to ``0.0.999999``, which represents an un-versioned BlenderBIM Add-on.

-There is a useful Blender Addon that adds a Reboot button in File menù.
+There is a useful Blender Addon that adds a Reboot button in File menu.
 In this way, it's possible to directly restart Blender and test the modified source code.
 The add on is available `here <https://blenderartists.org/uploads/short-url/yto1sjw7pqDRVNQzpVLmn51PEDN.zip>`__ (check also the related forum discussion `here <https://blenderartists.org/t/reboot-blender-addon/640465/13>`__)